TNDC2002/PEproject/documents/report.md

 In conclusion, our project is a small

 ### **8.2.
 Future Work**
-- Due to the time constrain and limited experience working in a big project with a team, we find ourselves struggle to meet deadlines and fulfill our initial ideas and objectives.
-With that being said, we have come a long way and learned so much about web development and team working.
-And with those expierence, there are still objectives that we can do to further polish and perfect the app in the future.
+- Despite facing time constraints and limited experience working on a large-scale team project, we encountered challenges in meeting deadlines and fully achieving our initial ideas and objectives.
+However, it is important to acknowledge the significant progress we have made and the invaluable lessons we have learned in the realms of web development and collaborative teamwork.
+Drawing from these experiences, we can identify future objectives aimed at refining and optimizing the app

 - **Admin's Interface**

-  - Eventhough, we did implement an admin checking function and provide a work enviroment in the database for the admin, there are no Admin's interfaces for them to operate and moderate through.
-The interface may provides an overview of the users information and rental information.
-The admin may ban or unban a user, disable a certain movie for renting or viewing.
-There are endless of ways for the admins to operate and conduct their work.
+  - Despite implementing an admin checking function and establishing a conducive work environment within the database for administrators, we currently lack dedicated admin interfaces for them to efficiently operate and moderate the system.
+To address this limitation, it is crucial to develop a comprehensive admin interface that offers an extensive range of functionalities.
+The interface should provide an overview of user information and rental details, enabling administrators to gain insights and perform necessary actions.
+Examples of these actions include the ability to ban or unban users, disable specific movies from being rented or viewed, and execute other administrative tasks.
+By providing a robust and user-friendly admin interface, we empower administrators with the tools they need to effectively carry out their responsibilities and streamline their workflow.

 - **Interactive Movie Discussion**